 Anyway, going to the cave’s entrance was a bit challenging for us.
 It just rained when we visited the cave (not a good idea) so the steep trail was covered with slippery mud.

 Immediately after spelunking, we decided to look for a beach to swim.
 We were done with island hoping and beach bumming the day before but we still longed for another beach.
 We asked our guide and he brought us to Langub beach.
 The low tide allowed us to see the mound of ivory sand, the area we did not see when we passed the day before.

 We were busy frolicking and wading , so we did not immediately notice that the current was pulling us towards the rocky portion of the beach.
 So I grabbed the hands of the two of my companions and slowly walked against the current.
-Good thing that it was just chest deep.
+Good thing that it was just a chest deep.
 The current is too strong and is extremely dangerous specially at high tide.
 Take extra caution when you decide to swim in Langub beach.